Gaṇikā: Arthasastra

-Another vital book from early Ancient India is the Arthasastra, written by Chanakya, on the know-how of politics and military strategies a king or anyone needed to know or interested in political science, it also does give its own insight on the position on Gaṇikās and the relationship courtesans have with politics.

-Chanakya, also known as Kautilya devoted a chapter in Book II of the Arthasastra to discuss the duties of ganikadhyaka, who is the supreme of courtesans and is like a supervisor who enforces the rules regarding courtesans.
-It was vitally important for other shastra (treaties) to be talking about Gaṇikās, because courtesans, were not just prostitutes there for the purpose of sexual pleasure but were state recognised and appointed institutionalised positions of the court in the Gupta Empire.
+Chanakya, also known as Kautilya, devoted a chapter in Book II of the Arthasastra to discuss the duties of gaṇikādhyaka—the supreme courtesan and a supervisor who enforces the rules regarding courtesans.
+It was vitally important for shastras (manuals) to discuss gaṇikās, because gaṇikās were not for sexual pleasure but were state-recognised and appointed institutionalised positions of the court in the Gupta Empire.

-According to Kautilya, Gaṇikās earned around 1,000 Karshapana, and their duties mostly constituted of attending to the King, to his every needs such as fanning him or fetching water for him.
-On certain occasions, if a King wishes her to entertain men, she must do so if not this would result in a punishment of either whips or a heavy fine.
-Furthermore, Gaṇikās earned part of their income from taxpayers or the king's treasury.
+According to Kautilya, gaṇikās earned around 1,000 Karshapana and their duties mostly consisted of attending to the king's every need, such as fanning him or fetching water for him.
+Should the king wish her to entertain men, she must do so; if not, this would result in a punishment of either whips or a heavy fine.
+Furthermore, gaṇikās earned part of their income from taxpayers or the king's treasury.

-Gaṇikās in the Arthasastra suggests that even though the courtesans were highly prized and even paid well, they were also restricted to their specific duties as they could not freely follow their own path, and any trade or deals made were very strictly regulated.
-Even so, they were important not only because of their economic contributions, but mostly and mainly because they were considered as necessary towards men to fulfil their desires and provisions were specifically made to establishing housing for courtesans near military camps.
+The presence of gaṇikās in the Arthasastra suggests that, although courtesans were highly prized and well compensated, they were restricted to specific duties and could not freely pursue their own paths.
+All trade and transactions were strictly regulated.Although ganikas were respected in the past, women were not allowed to be both entertainers and housewives at the same time; women with public lives were considered "baazaru of the market".
+Even if she remained a performer, she did not engage in prostitution.